Cristina Vane: Life and career

 In 2018, Vane relocated to Nashville, Tennessee.
 A year earlier, Vane had acquired a customised National Reso-phonic guitar.
 She appeared in 2020 at the SVN West when opening for Bob Weir, Wynonna Judd and Cass McCombs.
 By this time, Vane had traveled across the United States, performing and staying where she could and absorbing the varied cultures and musical trends.
 The resultant album drawing on these experiences was Nowhere Sounds Lovely, recorded with Wynonna Judd's husband, Cactus Moser, and their band, being a mainly acoustic country blues affair.
 Nowhere Sounds Lovely, earned her plaudits from American Songwriter, Nashville Scene, Acoustic Guitar, Premier Guitar and Rolling Stone Country, the latter of which deemed the collection, "mesmerizing stuff".
 It was released on April 2, 2021.
 Vane stated "When it came to the album, I wanted it to be a reflection of who I am, not just of the old music that I’ve come to love", she explains, "and I'm essentially a rock kid who is obsessed with old music".
 The album's cover was a picture of Vane holding her customised National Reso-phonic guitar.

 Her sophomore album, Make Myself Me Again, was released on May 20, 2022, on Red Parlor Records.
 Vane commented "I've been trying to peel back the layers, to understand who I am, and I think that process has translated to this record", she explained, "The production is straightforward, more minimal, and a bit of a return to my rock roots but still paying homage to the music I've explored since then".
 The music moved away from the Americana stylings of the debut record, with Delta blues and blues rock influences more to the fore.
 However, there are elements of Appalachian music slide guitar playing, old-time music influences with double banjos and fiddle solos.
-She supported the album's release by undertaking a lengthy nationwide U.S. touring agenda, including some music festivals with the intention of reaching across to Europe in 2023.
+She supported the album's release with a lengthy tour of the U.S., followed by a European tour.